-- Once the oil is hot, add cumin seeds and heeng and let them crackle for a few seconds.
+- Once the oil is hot, add cumin seeds, asafetida, mustard seeds, dry red chilies, and curry leaves, and let them crackle for 4-5 seconds.

-- Add chana dal and urad dal and fry until they turn slightly browned.
+- Add chana dal and urad dal and fry until they turn slightly browned, stirring continuously.

-- Add turmeric powder and cook for another minute.
+- Add turmeric powder and cook for 4-5 seconds.

-- Pour the tempering over the whisked curd.
+- Pour the tempering over the whisked yogurt.